inst-it/inst-it/README.md

 - [x] Release the checkpoint of our fine-tuned models.
 - [ ] Release the meta-annotation of Inst-IT Dataset, such as instance sgementation masks, bounding boxes, and more ...
 - [ ] Release the annotation file of Inst-IT Dataset, which follows the format in LLaVA codebase.
-- [ ] Add a inference script of our finetuned model, i.e. a quick start snippet.
+- [ ] Add a inference script of our finetuned model, i.e. a quick start code snippet.
 - [ ] Release the leaderboard of Inst-IT Bench.
 - [ ] Release the training code.